bburch1985/beginner-javascript/readme.md

 ![](https://res.cloudinary.com/wesbos/image/upload/v1574876851/BJS/BJS-Social-Share.png)

 # Beginner JavaScript
+What if I threw in a random question here?
+Would anyone notice if there were two?
 These are the starter files and solutions to the [Beginner JavaScript](https://BeginnerJavaScript.com) course

 ## Function Definition Diagram